-This shock wave is generated by the pounding of blood as it is ejected from the heart under pressure.
-It is analogous to the hammering sound heard in steam pipes as steam is forced into the pipes under pressure.
+This shock wave is generated by the pounding of the blood as it is ejected from the heart under pressure.
+It is analogous to the hammering sound heard in steam pipes as the steam is forced into the lines under tension.

 A pulse in the veins is too weak to feel, although it is sometimes measured with a sphygmograph; the tracing obtained is called a phlebogram.

-When taking a pulse, the frequency, rhythm, and strength or amplitude of the pulse are observed.
+When taking a pulse, the pulse’s frequency, rhythm, and strength or amplitude are observed.
 The average rate in an adult is between 60 and 100 beats per minute.
-The rhythm is checked for possible irregularities, which can be an indication of the general condition of the heart and circulatory system.
+The rhythm is checked for possible irregularities, which can indicate the general condition of the heart and circulatory system.

-The amplitude of a pulse can vary from totally impalpable to a limit and full; however, these terms are imprecise and subject to misinterpretation.
+The amplitude of a pulse can vary from totally impalpable to a limit and complete; however, these terms are imprecise and subject to misinterpretation.

 To provide a more standardized description of pulse width, some agencies and hospitals use a scale that provides a more objective assessment and reporting of the strength of a pulse.
-On such a scale zero would mean that the pulse cannot be felt.
+On such a scale, zero would mean that the vibration cannot be felt.

-+1 would indicate a weak, threadlike pulse that is difficult to palpate, fades in and out, and clears easily with light pressure.
++1 would indicate a weak, threadlike pulse that is difficult to palpate, fades in and out, and clears efficiently with light pressure.

-+2 would be a pulse requiring light palpation, but once located it would be stronger than +1.
++2 would be a pulse requiring light palpation, but once located, it would be more potent than +1.

-+3 would be considered normal; and a +4 pulse would be one that is strong, bounding, easily palpated, and perhaps hyperactive, and could indicate a pathological condition such as aortic regurgitation.
++3 would be considered normal, and a +4 pulse would be substantial, bounding, easily palpated, and perhaps hyperactive, indicating a pathological condition such as aortic regurgitation.

-If a pulse is noted to be weaker during inhalation and stronger during exhalation (paradoxical pulse), this could indicate a greater reduction in blood flow to the left ventricle than normal, as in constrictive pericarditis or pericardial effusion. or an exaggerated inspiratory maneuver, as in tracheal obstruction, asthma, or emphysema.
+Suppose a pulse is weaker during inhalation and stronger during exhalation (paradoxical pulse).
+This could indicate a more significant reduction in blood flow to the left ventricle than usual, as in constrictive pericarditis or pericardial effusion.
+Or an exaggerated inspiratory maneuver, as in tracheal obstruction, asthma, or emphysema.

-An instrument for recording the movements, shape, and strength of the arterial pulse is called a sphygmograph.
-The sphygmographic tracing (or pulse tracing) consists of a curve that has a sudden rise (primary rise) followed by a sudden drop, after which there is a gradual decline marked by a number of secondary rises.
+An instrument for recording the arterial pulse’s movements, shape, and strength is called a sphygmograph.
+The sphygmographic tracing (or pulse tracing) consists of a curve with a sudden rise (primary rise) followed by a sudden drop.
+Several secondary cliffs mark a gradual decline.

 The carotid arteries